stomp/stomp-spec/src/stomp-specification-1.1.md

 To prevent malicious clients from exploiting memory allocation in a server, servers may place maximum limits on:

-* the number of frame headers allow in a single frame
+* the number of frame headers allowed in a single frame
 * the maximum length of header lines
 * the maximum size of a frame body